Cermak Road

-Points of interest
+Route description

 A trip from east to west along Cermak Road traces a historical timeline of the Chicago area, from Yankee industrialists' masonry mansions in the Prairie District on the lakeshore, to mammoth printing presses and manufactories banking the Chicago River and Sanitary Canal, past immigrants' crowded brick housing, schools and churches, along boulevards of temporary middle class success and massive plants that produced twentieth century equipment for the nation, through commercial districts made up of shops and savings banks that boomed in the 1920s.
 Further west, a river and forests curtained off the farmland that was eventually developed into asphalt-encircled shopping malls or steel-framed, glass-walled corporate towers.
 Transportation evolved from waterborne lake and river vessels to steam powered railroads reaching across the continent and electrified urban systems connecting neighborhoods and towns to super highways overlaying all of the predecessors.

 South Loop

 Cermak Road's practical eastern end is Martin Luther King Drive at McCormick Place, a huge exposition center that straddles Lake Shore Drive, in the Near South Side, Chicago community area.
 King Drive curves west and feeds into Cermak with a lane continuing north into one-way Calumet Avenue.

 The building at 350 E. Cermak, formerly the Lakeside Press and the headquarters of R.R.
 Donnelly, is an official landmark.
 On the northwest corner of Calumet Avenue is another landmark, the American Book Company Building built in 1912 at 320–330 E. Cermak.

 At the southeast corner of Michigan Avenue once sat Prohibition-era mobster Al Capone's headquarters from 1928 until 1932, the Lexington Hotel, which was built in 1892, vacated in 1980, and demolished in 1995.

 March 1979 photo looking northeast across Cermak Road from the southwest corner of Indiana and Cermak.

 Michigan Avenue to the north and south is designated the Motor Row District, which commemorates the earliest days of automobile retail showrooms.
 At the southeast corner of Wabash Avenue is a restored 1930s fast-food pioneer, White Castle #16.
 The official landmark is located diagonally opposite to a modern working White Castle.
 The Chicago Transit Authority Green Line, the "alley el" runs above the alley between Wabash and State, with Roosevelt Road and 35th Street being the nearest stations since the Cermak stop was removed in 1978.
 In 2011, plans were announced to build a new $50 million Cermak Station.

-Hilliard Towers Apartments, former public housing units designed in the mid 1960s by Bertrand Goldberg, are at State Street.
+Hilliard Towers Apartments, former public housing units designed in the mid-1960s by Bertrand Goldberg, are at State Street.
 On the opposite side, from State to Federal Streets, the Chicago Housing Authority's Harold L. Ickes Homes' eleven structures provided subsidized housing from 1955 until 2010.
 The National Teachers Elementary Academy, a public school at 55 W. Cermak, was subsequently built on the site.